flowchart TD

 The semi-supervised setting, which in this literature usually means one class learning, assumes access to a training set consisting only of normal instances.
 No anomalies are seen during training.
 The model builds a boundary, a density, or a reconstruction map of normality, and at test time anything that falls outside the learned region of normality is flagged.
 This is the natural framing for novelty detection and for fault detection in engineered systems, where one can collect abundant data from healthy operation but, by definition, little or none from the rare failure.

 One class support vector machines, support vector data description, autoencoder reconstruction error, and deep one class methods all live here.
-The autoencoder version is especially intuitive: train a network to reconstruct normal data, and at inference time flag points whose reconstruction error exceeds a threshold, on the logic that the network never learned to reconstruct what it never saw.
+The autoencoder version is especially intuitive: train an encoder-decoder pair \((f, g)\) to reconstruct normal data by minimizing \(\lVert x - g(f(x)) \rVert^2\) over normal points, then at inference time score by reconstruction error and flag points that exceed a threshold,

 149.4 4.
 The Base-Rate Problem